WeipingFu/QGEval-anonymous/README.md

 Resources for paper - QGEval: Benchmarking Multi-dimensional Evaluation for Question Generation

 ## Data
-We share the generated questions from 15 QG systems with averaged annotation scores of three annotators in [data/scores.xlsx](./data/scores.xlsx), and the instances integrated by passages are in [data/instances.json](./data/instances.json).
+We share the generated questions from 15 QG models with averaged annotation scores of three annotators in [data/scores.xlsx](./data/scores.xlsx), and the instances integrated by passages are in [data/instances.json](./data/instances.json).
 We also share the annotation result of each annotator in [data/annotation result](./data/annotation%20result).

 Example of instances.